Beam-and-Spyrosoft/rtest/README.md

 ### Mocking Phase

+Once the interesting mocked entities are found, user can set up call expectaions or interact with them directly.

+### Examples

-Examples can be found in the `examples` folder.
+Examples are located in the `examples` folder.

 ## License